GDP first quarterly estimate, UK: April to June 2024

 Very few statistical revisions arise as a result of "errors" in the popular sense of the word.
 All estimates, by definition, are subject to statistical "error".

-Many different approaches can be used to summarise revisions.
-The “Accuracy and reliability” section in our GDP QMI analyses the mean average revision and the mean absolute revision for GDP estimates over data publication iterations.
+Many different approaches can be used to summarise revisions; the "Accuracy and reliability" section in the Gross domestic product (GDP) QMI analyses the mean average revision and the mean absolute revision for GDP estimates over data publication iterations.

 Back to table of contents